Pure Functions

 Monads

 Haskell, as a pure functional language, has only pure functions.
 The key to these pure functions is that they will always give the same result when given the same arguments.
 Thanks to this property, a Haskell function can not have side effects.
 This property is also called referencial transparency.
 Therefore, Haskell has a conceptual issue.
 The world is full of calculations that have side effects.
 These are calculations that can fail, return an unknown number of results, or are dependent on the environment.
-To solve this conceptual issue, Haskell uses monads and embeds them in the pure functional langue.
+To solve this conceptual issue, Haskell uses monads and embeds them in the pure functional language.

 The classical monads encapsulate one side effect: